agoutsmedt/ejhet_quanti_method/paper/gdoc.md

 the sentences the model identifies as closest to "rationality" will predominantly come from recent articles.
 To limit this presentist effect, we adapted the way we compare sentences over time.
-Instead of comparing a sentence from, say, 1910 directly to all sentences in our corpus that contain the words "rationality" or "rational," we constructed a "representative vector" that is a moving average vector with a five-year symmetric window.
+Instead of comparing a sentence from, say, 1910 directly to a "representative vector" of all sentences in our corpus that contain the words "rationality" or "rational," we constructed a series of representative vectors.
+For each year, we build a moving average vector, with a five-year symmetric window, of all the sentences mentioning "rationality" or "rational".
 Concretely, for the year 1910, we averaged the vectors of all sentences containing "rationality" or "rational" from 1905 to 1915.
 This produces a period-specific reference point that reflects how these terms were used at that particular moment in time.
 A sentence from 1910 is therefore judged similar not to the general, and likely modern-day meaning of rationality, but to the way the concept was expressed during its own historical period.
 This helps ensure that our analysis is sensitive to historical changes in language.
+Since each document is a set of sentences, we also identify the documents---and the authors---that discuss rationality most intensively or frequently.
-Since each document is a set of sentences, we also identify the documents---and the authors---that discuss rationality most intensively or frequently. @tbl-illustrative_sentences and
+@tbl-illustrative_sentences and @tbl-illustrative_documents illustrate
-@tbl-illustrative_documents illustrate respectively the closest sentence and documents from our representative vectors in 1910.
+respectively the closest sentence and documents from our representative vectors in 1910.

 # **Exploring the corpus**